 Each of the program goals have specific, measurable, and objective methods to evaluate and compare.
 In addition to the above data sources for SMART goal calculations, we will use the below performance measurements checked off.
-In preparation of full core sets reporting by 2024, our annual HEDIS report will include appropriate adult and child core set measures in fiscal year 2021-2022.
+In preparation of full core sets reporting by 2024, our annual HEDIS report will include those adult and child core set measures in fiscal year 2021-2022.
 We use individual MCO data for comparison and to drive performance improvement.
 In addition, the state is starting to collect performance measure indicator data such as contraceptive care not only for the post-partum person.
-Other measures, such as well child visit data may indicate performance improvement in other areas such as immunization and developmental screening.
+Other measures, such as well child visit data may indicate performance improvement in other areas such as immunization and developmental screening, where those claims numbers may not match state data.

 Check the applicable suggested performance measurements listed below that the State plans to use: (Section 2107(a)(4)) 9.3.1.
 The increase in the percentage of Medicaid-eligible children enrolled in Medicaid.
-9.3.2. ☑ The reduction in the percentage of uninsured children.
+9.3.2.
+The reduction in the percentage of uninsured children.
 9.3.3.
 The increase in the percentage of children with a usual source of care.
-9.3.4. 🗹 The extent to which outcome measures show progress on one or more of the health problems identified by the state.
+9.3.4.
+The extent to which outcome measures show progress on one or more of the health problems identified by the state.
 9.3.5. ☑ HEDIS Measurement Set relevant to children and adolescents younger than 19.
+Other child appropriate measurement set.
+List or describe the set used.
 9.3.6.
-Other child appropriate measurement set.
-List or describe the setused.
 9.3.6.1.
 If not utilizing the entire HEDIS Measurement Set, specify which measures will be collected, such as: 9.3.6.2.
-Immunizations 9.3.6.3.
-Well childcare 9.3.6.4.
+X Immunizations 9.3.6.3. × Well childcare 9.3.6.4.
 Adolescent well visits 9.3.6.5.
 Satisfaction with care 9.3.6.6.
 Mental health 9.3.6.7.
 Dental care 9.3.6.8.
 Other, list: 9.3.7.
 Performance measures for special targeted populations.